filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 There are multiple venues where NI-PoRep would be beneficial for Filecoin.

-**Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements**
+**Cost reduction thanks to a simplified onboarding pipeline**

-- No `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network).
-In particular, this translates in a possible gas cost reduction when considering  aggregated sectors (i.e., according to [our estimation](https://cryptonet.org/notebook/interactivenon-interactive-porep-gas-cost-comparison), when aggregating 6 sectors current PoRep is 2.1x more expensive than NI-PoRep per sector).
+PoRep is currently interactive in order to complete sealing an SP has to wait to receive a challenge seed from the chain) and requires an ad-hoc collateral.
+These feature represent a limitation when considering optimisation for the on-boarding pipeline, such as Sealing-as-a-Service and the new SupraSeal sealing code.
+With NI-PoRep we have no interaction is needed and this gives:

-- No `PCD` (PreCommit Deposit)
+- [Gas cost reduction] Current PoRep iscomposed by two steps: PreCommit and ProveCommit.
+With NI-PoRep there is no more `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network).
+This translates in a possible gas cost reduction when considering  aggregated sectors (i.e., according to [our estimation](https://cryptonet.org/notebook/interactivenon-interactive-porep-gas-cost-comparison), when aggregating 6 sectors current PoRep is 2.1x more expensive than NI-PoRep per sector).
-- No waiting time between `PreCommit` and `ProveCommit`
+- [Lower HW requiremnts] With NI-PoRep there is no more waiting time between `PreCommit` and `ProveCommit`.
+This helps when using sealing software (like SupraSeal) that seals more sectors at the same time.
+Currently, the memory requirments are given by the fact that some data need to be stored during the waiting time.
+Having no waiting time implies lower memory requirments.

-- High impact in terms of SupraSeal software utilization
+**Trustless Sealing-as-a-Service (SaaS) Enabled**

-**Trustless Sealing-as-a-Service (SaaS) Enabled** NI-PoRep enables the separation between computation and storage task, which brings the following benefits:
+NI-PoRep enables the full separation between computation and storage task (in particular, no `PCD` (PreCommit Deposit) is needed), which brings the following benefits:
 - SaaS would be possible in a trustless manner (low risk-low trust: sealer does not need to put down collateral that will need to be re-paid by buyers or buyer does not need to pre-pay this amount)
 - SaaS providers can delegate proving tasks.
 In particular, proving can be split into specialized subtasks which get outsourced to specialized entities (labeling the graph, Snarks, …)
 - Enabling HDD wholesale: it would be possible to receive brand new drives with Sector-Keys pre-generated in your name